 Commentators have noted that Hayek has not made it entirely clear how men, who move within an order they can never wholly comprehend, can hope to improve it through intentional design.
 This is one of several tensions in his thought that arise from his unique combination of liberal rationalism and the conservatism of Edmund Burke.

-Flanagan implicitly raises the possibility that Hayek himself might be a “constructivist,” though I think he would reject this is the case for all the reasons he lists.
+Flanagan raises the possibility that Hayek’s own thought might be too imbued by the very constructivism he rejects.

 Even so, Hayek, right after providing the example of the economist who necessarily fails to demonstrate the long-term balancing of economic forces, explains how his work has the character of a “constructivist” when he explains the utopian character of his idea of the Great Society: